linqueta/salesforce-soql-query/README.md

 ### Building your own Client

 SFDCQuery defines the behaviour `SFDCQuery.Client.Behaviour` allowing you to implement your own Client.
-It allow you to perfom your system's business rules for fetching the credentials of the Salesforce Org
+It allows you build the Client config following the requirements of your project

 ```elixir
 defmodule MyApp.CustomerSFDCClient do